 Your student budget will be increased by $1,500 to compensate for the additional travel and personal expenses related to your semester in Washington D.C.
 You may receive HLS grant assistance (if already an HLS grant recipient), Clinical Office reimbursement, or take a loan for this increase, however, you may not draw from more than one of these resources.
 Additionally, you’ll need to keep in mind that the financial aid program is not able to assist students who pay rent in two locations, therefore, it is very important to think about your housing arrangements prior to committing to the Semester in Washington D. C. program.

-Student Contribution and Summer Work Requirement
+Student Resources and Summer Work Requirement

 Cash Advances and Refunds